-Its been a frantic weekend!
-Saturday involved repeated trips to the nursery in search of pussy willow, pink orchids and orange trees and Sunday was spent, decorating the house for Chinese New Year.
-I finally have some time to relax with some coffee and some yummy pineapple tarts and reflect on my hard work.
-And I realize, just how much traditional Chinese motifs have influenced our work over the years.
-Andrea and I just love, love, love Chinoiserie and a quick look back at our past projects reveal just how often we have incorporated this design style into our projects.
+I have had a busy couple of days- decorating the house for Chinese New Year and now, I finally have some time to relax with some coffee and some yummy pineapple tarts and reflect on my hard work.
+And I realize, just how much traditional Chinese motifs have influenced my work over the years.
+I just love, love, love Chinoiserie and a quick look back at our past projects reveal just how often we have incorporated this design style into our projects.

 So what is CHINOISERIE style?
 The word Chinoiserie is French and means “in the Chinese taste”.
 It describes a decorating trend that has been used for centuries to infuse drama, and a sense of fantasy into some of the world’s most glamorous interiors.
 Many popular Chinoiserie motifs will be instantly recognizable to us in Asia and people often, mistakenly, assume that the style originated in China.
 But it is, in fact, a trend that began in Europe in the 17th Century.
 This was a time when European merchants were establishing trade routes across Asia, bringing home whimsical products and incredible stories of distant, mysterious lands.
 The Europeans didn’t distinguish between these Eastern cultures and everything from China, Japan, India and Persia were termed “Oriental”.
 Owning a piece of, “Japanned” furniture, as some pieces were called, became the height of fashion amongst Europe’s elite.
 They were fascinated with all things Asian and throughout the continent, aristocrats, began decorating their castles and palaces with Chinoiserie elements.
 As authentic products were rare, European manufacturers produced imitations, often adapting traditional Asian designs and symbols, altering scale and proportion to better suit European taste.
 In essence, Chinoiserie is the original East Meets West design style.